What is Makar Sankranti?

 Makar Sankranti (also called Maghe Sankranti in Nepal, Maghi Parba in Maithili) is a common festival celebrated in South Asia.
 Makar Sankranti is observed across India, Nepal, Myanmar, Thailand, Cambodia, and Bhutan, etc. On this day, people eat fruits, Sel Roti san Newar community from Nepal prepare Ghyu-Chaku.

-Makar Sankranti in 2020 is the 15th of January.
-The date of the Makar Sankranti varies year to year.
+Makar Sankranti in 2022 is the 14th of January Friday.
+The date of the Makar Sankranti varies from year to year.

 Sankranti is deemed a Deity and named after the goddess.
 According to history, a legend Sankranti killed a Sankarasur who was a devil.
 The next day of Sankranti is called Karidin (also known as Kinkrant).
 On this day, Devi slayed the devil Kinkarasur.
 The Panchang is the Hindu Almanac that provides information about the Sankranti in terms of age, form, clothing, direction, and movement.